prekidac/1RM_based_exercise_plan/README.md

 # 1RM-based-exercise-plan
 Linux CLI program written in bash.
-Based on 1RM calculates weight for every set.
+Based on the 1RM calculates weight for every set.